 Like I said in the beginning, going back home was a bit scary.
-But I heard someone say here that you can be happy wherever you are, you just have to make the best out of it.
-In my personal life, I am currently trying to continue to apply the cool things I learned in SF.
-Let’s continue to discover, go to parts of the city we have never been too.
+But I heard someone say here that you can be happy wherever you are.
+You just have to make the best out of it.
+I am currently trying to continue to apply the cool things I learned in SF in my personal life.
+Let’s continue to discover, go to parts of the city we have never been to.
 Take the car on the weekends to go on adventures.

 Continue to push forward this amazing project that is atlasGO and see where this baby can GO!